On keen weakly reducible bridge spheres: Abstract

 \section{Abstract}

 A bridge sphere is said to be keen weakly reducible if it admits a unique pair of disjoint compressing disks on opposite sides.
 In particular, such a bridge sphere is weakly reducible, not perturbed, and not topologically minimal in the sense of David Bachman.
 In terms of Jennifer Schultens' width complex, a link in bridge position with respect to a keen weakly reducible bridge sphere is distance one away from a local minimum.
-In this paper, we give infinitely many examples of keen weakly reducible bridge spheres for links in \(b\) bridge position for $b \geq 3.$ As a corollary, we see that topological minimality is not necessarily preserved under the connected sum operation.
+In this paper, we give infinitely many examples of keen weakly reducible bridge spheres for links in \(b\) bridge position for $b \geq 4.$